griitch/CVcreator/README.md

  - [ ] Display an error when the user tries to add a duplicate value
  - [ ] Make the output cv more good looking
  - [ ] Implement an "edit" functionality
+ - [ ] Add the possibilty of adding custom fields